Back To Search Results

 Introduction

 The Gordon reflex was also called the “paradoxical flexor reflex” when Dr. Alfred Gordon first demonstrated the reflex in 1904 at the Philadelphia Neurological Society.
-The reflex is a clinical sign that can be easily elicited without the use of any equipment.
+The reflex is a clinical sign that can be easily elicited without equipment.
 The Gordon reflex describes an extensor plantar response when the calf muscle is squeezed.
-The Gordon reflex is very simple to complete and can be of use in determining lesion localization.
-The clinical sign is used to determine whether a lesion of the pyramidal tract exists.
+The Gordon reflex is very simple to complete and can be useful in determining lesion localization.
+The clinical sign is used to determine whether a pyramidal tract lesion exists.
 The Gordon reflex is closely associated with the Babinski, Chaddock, and Oppenheim reflexes.[1][2]
-The Gordon reflex can be used when a patient is uncooperative when eliciting the Babinski reflex or patients with very sensitive soles.
+The Gordon reflex can be used when a patient is uncooperative when eliciting the Babinski reflex or when patients have sensitive soles.

 Anatomy and Physiology